Pedro Bradshaw

-DeAndre Cortez "Pedro" Bradshaw (born October 14, 1998) is an American professional basketball player for the Fort Wayne Mad Ants of the NBA G League.
+DeAndre Cortez "Pedro" Bradshaw (born October 14, 1998) is an American professional basketball player for the Salt Lake City Stars of the NBA G League.
 He played college basketball for the Eastern Kentucky Colonels and the Bellarmine Knights.

-Early life and high school career
+Early life

 Bradshaw attended Russellville High School in Russellville, Kentucky.
 He averaged 21.1 points and 12.2 rebounds per game as a junior.
 As a senior, he averaged 22.1 points and 13.1 rebounds per game, leading the team to the Region 4 Tournament championship game.
 Bradshaw earned co-Region 4 Player of the Year honors.
 He was a finalist for Kentucky Mr. Basketball and finished his career with 1,938 points and 1,169 rebounds, both school records.
 Bradshaw committed to playing college basketball for Belmont, choosing the Bruins over Eastern Kentucky, Long Beach State and UNC Wilmington.

 College career

 Bradshaw was urged to take a redshirt year by Belmont coach Rick Byrd, but he declined.
 Bradshaw opted to transfer to Eastern Kentucky in December 2017, after not seeing playing time in nine games.
 He sat out a season and was eligible at the semester break in 2018.
 Bradshaw averaged 2.4 points and 1.8 rebounds per game as a sophomore at Eastern Kentucky, and entered the transfer portal after the season.
 He ended up coming to Division II program Bellarmine and had immediate eligibility.
 Bradshaw averaged 9.2 points per game, helping the Knights finish 20–8.
 As a senior, he averaged 16 points per game and 6.9 rebounds per game as Bellarmine transitioned to Division I. Bradshaw was named to the First Team All-ASUN.
 Following the season, he declared for the 2021 NBA draft.